TerminatorJ/Spatialformer/README.md

 ## System Requirements
 ### Hardware requirements
 We provide the GPU and CPU version for users with different device levels.
 However, if a large scale of cells need to be calculated, the GPUs is mandatory to get the results effeciently.
-When using GPUs, AMD and IVIDIA GPUs are all supported.
+When using GPUs, AMD and NVIDIA GPUs are all supported.
 ### Software requirements
 #### OS requirements
 This package is supported for macOS and Linux.
 The package has been tested on the following systems: